dpfried/rnng-bert/README.md

 ```
 python3 scripts/dump_tokens.py $treebank_file > treebank.tokens
-python3 scripts/parse_bert.py bert_models/english-wwm treebank.tokens --beam_size 10 > treebank.parsed
+python3 scripts/bert_parse.py bert_models/english-wwm treebank.tokens --beam_size 10 > treebank.parsed
 python3 scripts/retag.py $treebank_file treebank.parsed > treebank.parsed.retagged
 EVALB/evalb -p EVALB/COLLINS_ch.prm $treebank_file treebank.parsed.retagged
 ```
 (`COLLINS_ch.prm` is a parameter file that can be used to evaluate on either the English or Chinese Penn Treebanks; it is modified from COLLINS.prm to drop the PU punctuation tag which is found in the CTB corpora.)

 ## Training

-Instructions should be coming soon.
+Instructions should (hopefully) be coming soon.
 Please contact `dfried AT cs DOT berkeley DOT edu` if you'd like help training the models that use BERT in the meantime.
+The oracle generation scripts we used are in `corpora/*/build_corpus.sh` and training scripts are in `train_*.sh`, but there are currently some missing dependencies and hard-coded paths.

 # Citations